projectara/greybus-spec/source/bridged_phy.rst

 The Greybus GPIO IRQ event operation signals to the recipient that a GPIO IRQ event has occurred on the GPIO Controller.

+The GPIO controller is responsible for masking the interrupt before sending the event.

+Note that the GPIO IRQ event operation is unidirectional and has no response.

 Greybus GPIO IRQ Event Request
 """"""""""""""""""""""""""""""